Overview

 SFS supports the following mounting modes based on application scenarios:

 • Using an Existing SFS File System Through a Static PV: static creation mode, where you use an existing SFS volume to create a PV and then mount storage to the workload through a PVC.
-This mode applies to scenarios where the underlying storage is available.
+This mode applies if the underlying storage is available.

-• Using an SFS File System Through a Dynamic PV: dynamic creation mode, where you do not need to create SFS volumes in advance.
-Instead, specify a StorageClass during PVC creation and an SFS volume and a PV will be automatically created.
+• Using an SFS File System Through a Dynamic PV: dynamic creation mode, in which you do not need to create SFS file systems beforehand.
+Instead, specify a StorageClass when creating a PVC.
+Then, a file system and PV will be created automatically.
 This mode applies to scenarios where no underlying storage is available.